Saint Helena: Tourism

+The tourist industry is heavily based on the promotion of Napoleon's imprisonment as well as nature activities such as scuba diving, swimming with whale sharks, whale watching, bird watching, marine tours, and hiking.
+There is also a golf course, and sportfishing is possible.
+Several hotels, B&Bs, and self-catering apartments operate on the island.

-Before the completion of the airport, the primary tourist groups were dedicated hikers and retirees, as the required ship voyage on the RMS St Helena took five days, each way.
+Before the airport opened, the primary tourist groups were dedicated hikers and retirees, as the required voyage on the RMS St Helena took five days each way.
 That was unattractive to most tourists with regular jobs.
 The hikers seemed willing to use the extra days of leave to get to and from Saint Helena, and retirees would not be concerned with voyage times.

 The decision to build the airport, in order to significantly boost tourism, was taken in 2011 by the governments of Saint Helena and the UK.
 Construction was completed by 2016.
 One reason for the delay was that the British decided to fill in a valley "with some 800 million pounds of dirt and rock" to create flat land for the runway.

 The first flight did not arrive until October 2017, because of "dangerous wind conditions" that made landing large aircraft unsafe.
-The solution was to use smaller aircraft, to make the five- or six-hour flight from South Africa.
-Challenges still exist due to the winds; "only a special, stripped-down Embraer 190 jet with the best pilots in the world can stick the landing".
+The solution was to use smaller aircraft for the five- or six-hour flight from South Africa.
+The wind still causes problems: "only a special, stripped-down Embraer 190 jet with the best pilots in the world can stick the landing".
 The government's long-term goal is to get 30,000 visitors per year.
-Because of the few flights, and limited capacity of the aircraft, however, only 894 visitors arrived in the year the airport finally opened.
+Because of the few flights and limited capacity of the aircraft, only 894 visitors arrived in the year the airport finally opened.

 Passenger service on the Royal Mail ship was then discontinued.
 The Airlink flights, operating twice a week, increased the island's potential to attract a broader range of tourists.

 St Helena Tourism updated its tourism marketing strategy in 2018.
 This outlined the targeted markets and Saint Helena's strengths, weaknesses, opportunities, and threats.
 It also outlined the unique selling points of the island, including nature (whale sharks and wirebirds), Saint culture (safer environment), walking and hiking, diving, arts and crafts, twin destination with South Africa, photography, running, history and heritage (Napoleon), stargazing, and food and drink.